agda/agda/doc/user-manual/language/reflection.rst

     -- Get the definition of a defined name.
 Replaces 'primNameDefinition'. getDefinition : Name → TC Definition

-    -- Get the number of parameters of a data type.
-Fails if the name does -- not refer to a data type. numberOfParameters : Name → TC Nat

-    -- Get the constructors of a data or record type.
-Fails if the name does -- not refer to a data or record type. getConstructors : Name → TC (List Name)

   {-# BUILTIN AGDATCMUNIFY              unify              #-}
   {-# BUILTIN AGDATCMNEWMETA            newMeta            #-}
   {-# BUILTIN AGDATCMTYPEERROR          typeError          #-}